oneapi-src/oneDNN/source/ops/normalization/LayerNorm_1.rst

 * *begin_norm_axis*

   * **Description**: *begin_norm_axis* is used to indicate which axis to start layer normalization.
+The normalization is from *begin_norm_axis* to last dimension.
 Negative values means indexing from right to left.
 This op normalizes over the last dimension by default, e.g. C in TNC for 3D and LDNC for 4D.
   * **Range of values**: integer values
   * **Type**: int
   * **Default value**: -1